 But one guy probably could not resist and walk up to me and with tons of pity in his eyes asked ‘Are you a homeless person with a laptop?’.
 I looked up and instantly replied ‘I am a hungry person with a lot of work to finish’.
 He obviously was not expecting such an answer, or the answer was beyond his understanding.
 He gave me ‘you are lost / crazy’ look and carried on.
 But I could not stop laughing and even now when I remember that incident I burst into laughter.
 It has become one of my favorite anecdotes from Houston to tell.

 Fueling the Car

 Again a day (should I say night) before the project, all deliverables to be reviewed and submitted in the morning.
 Packing and leaving the place, car to be returned in the morning.
 We decided to fuel the car on our way back from dinner so that we save some time the next day.
 In some confusion, we ended up putting diesel in a gas car.
 Thankfully we realized it before we could start the engine.
 Now both of us had no clue what happens if you put the wrong fuel in the car.
 Immediately one of us called up the car rental agency and the other one made 2 people search on Google on ‘what happens’.
 Within 10 mins we got the answer, ‘do not start the car’.

-It meant again sitting in the car for next 90 mins.
+It meant again sitting in the car for the next 90 mins.
 Waiting for the replacement vehicle to come, but a big lesson learned.
 Never stress yourself so much that you make silly mistakes.
 And when you do ‘Google’ is always there to support you.

 Overall I think I enjoyed my stay at Houston, it was a good mix of work and play.
 Some fun and some learning.
 Learning to live with systems and teaching work around (Jugaad as we call them) to people when they get stuck with systemic situations.
-I wish I could share some of those anecdotes from Houston in public domain.
+I wish I could share some of those anecdotes in the public domain.